interconn-isp/bollettino/README.md

 ## Installation

-Postino depends on [ImageMagick](http://www.imagemagick.org/).
+Bollettino depends on [ImageMagick](http://www.imagemagick.org/).
 Sorry, guys.

 Add this line to your application's `Gemfile`: